This article has been approved by an Indeed Career Coach

 Since computer science and software engineering are so closely related, you might look into the following additional information to help you choose your career path:

-- Examine your interests.
-For instance, if you are more interested in the nature of computers and systems and how hardware and software work together to make a software program run, you might look into computer science further, whereas if you prefer a hands-on and real-world application approach to software development, software engineering can offer you opportunities to work with these elements.
+For instance, if you are more interested in computers and systems and how hardware and software work together to make a software program run, you might look into computer science further, whereas if you prefer a hands-on and real-world application approach to software development, software engineering can offer you opportunities to work with these elements.